-LIVE Garden Report: Celtics vs Heat Game 3 Postgame Show - CLNS Media
+Celtics vs Heat Game 3 Postgame Show - CLNS Media

-The Boston Celtics return home to TD Garden to take on the Miami Heat in Game 3 of the Eastern Conference Finals.
-Join A. Sherrod Blakely, Bobby Manning, Josue Pavon, Jimmy Toscano, and host John Zannis for Celtics Postgame LIVE as they break it all down!
+The Boston Celtics returned home to TD Garden to take on the Miami Heat in Game 3 of the Eastern Conference Finals.
+Join A. Sherrod Blakely, Bobby Manning, Josue Pavon, Jimmy Toscano, and host John Zannis for The Garden Report Postgame Show as they break it all down!

 We’re on DISCORD!
 You should join too to stay in touch with the guys, get alerted on special announcements, participate in giveaways and tons of other cool stuff! → https://discord.gg/xTdFj6xFHs